 LORENZEN PARK USAGE

-We had a very successful first Spring Rec season at Lorenzen!
-Three separate, premier ballfields were in use at various times by our LMLL youth competitive divisions (Green through Majors) – plus a concession stand which was in operation during all games!
-Click here for more information on the new Lorenzen facility.
+We are looking forward to another year using the new Lorenzen facility!
+Three separate, premier ballfields for use at various times by our LMLL Spring Rec youth competitive divisions (Green through Majors) as well as some of our Travel teams – plus a concession stand which is expected to be in operation during all games!
+Click here for more information on the new Lorenzen facility, which opened in 2018.

-That’s a lot of baseball & softball in one space, and even though the parking lot is also newly paved and re-configured, parking remains limited and traffic is busy at times in our Summer Travel season as well.
+That’s a lot of baseball & softball in one space, and even though the parking lot was newly paved and re-configured as part of the project, parking remains limited and traffic is very busy at times.
 We ask that all our LMLL families respect the following guidelines to make this an enjoyable and safe space for everyone, including our neighbors and businesses in the area:

 - Reduce car usage to Lorenzen.
 Car pool with nearby families; use one car per family instead of two; bike or walk if you live close enough.

 - Arrive no more than 30 minutes before game time.
-We have spaced the weekend game schedule out to try to reduce overlap, but it only works if people don’t come too early (and games don’t go too late!).
+We have spaced the weekend game schedule out to try to reduce overlap, but it only works if people don’t come too early.

 - Utilize the designated drop-off/pick-up area properly.
 Pull into the area as far as you can (don’t just stop in the middle), and use it only for dropping off, or picking up waiting players.
 If anyone sits there waiting, it will back up everyone behind and cause gridlock in the lot.
-If your players aren’t ready for pick-up, circle around and come back again.
+If your players aren’t ready for pick-up, circle around and come back again to keep traffic moving.

 - Park within the marked spaces only.
-The spaces are not overly generous but should fit most cars and SUVs.
-If someone parks on or over a line, it will kill a space for someone else.
+The spaces are not overly generous but should fit most cars and SUVs if parked properly.
+If someone parks on, over or too close to a line, it will kill a space for someone else.

 - Leave promptly when you’re ready.
 Feel free to stick around to watch the next game or talk to a new (or old) friend, but when you’re ready to leave, please do so promptly to open up spaces for the following game.

 - ENJOY!
-This is a great new facility, and we’re sure everyone will enjoy it.
+This is a great facility, and something for everyone to enjoy.
 The more courteous, considerate and respectful we can all be, the better the experience will be for everyone!